 l Lack of national healthcare infrastructure

 A lack of national healthcare infrastructure is the biggest reason.
-Countries in Africa and South Asia are struggling to diagnose and treat diseases due to lack of medical staff, facilities, and medicine.
+Countries in Africa and South Asia are struggling to diagnose and treat diseases due to a lack of medical staff, facilities, and medicine.

 △ In April 2019, a baby is lying outdoors in a dirty bathtub in Senegal.
-Diseases that can be prevented by timely vaccination and hygienic environment can be still fatal in underdeveloped countries.
+Diseases that can be prevented by timely vaccination and a hygienic environment can be still fatal in underdeveloped countries.

 Poverty makes receiving proper treatment challenging.
 Without money, a person cannot go to the hospital or buy medicine even if he or she is sick.
 About 800 million people in the world spend more than 10 percent of their household income on medical expenses, and 100 million of them live in extreme poverty.
 For these 100 million people, after their medical expenses, they only have $1.90 a day (as of 2018) to survive on.

 Lack of awareness around the disease is also a big challenge.
 It is difficult for poor people in underdeveloped countries to receive proper education, which leads to a lack of awareness of health, hygiene, and medical care.
 These people often neglect personal health and miss the proper timing of receiving medical treatment due to poor concepts of hygiene, blind faith in traditional medical beliefs, and poor understanding of diseases, prevention, and treatment methods.